starbops/Blog/content/2014/secure-programming-20141104.rst

 Training for "return-oriented programming" attack.

 - int 0x80
-- eax: call what
+- eax: call what kind of system call.
+See reference for Linux system call table.
-- ebx, ecx: arguments
+  In this problem we want to call sys_execve, so we should use "11" for eax.
+- ebx, ecx: arguments for system call.
+In this case we put the address of "/bin/sh" which is 0x080be568 into ebx and no need of ecx.
 - remember the number of pops, smash the stack

 Gadget 1